Edge Pulse is an Observe product based on the market-leading Real User Monitoring (RUM) solution. With it, you can, in real time:

-RUM is the abbreviation used for the concept of “Real User Monitor”.
-In other words, RUM is a monitoring model which captures data from the final user with the objective of explaining how your users are being impacted by the availability and efficiency of the content delivery
+Real User Monitoring (RUM) is a monitoring model that captures end-user data to explain how your end users are being impacted by the availability and efficiency of your content delivery.

 |Value||Behavior of Edge Pulse|

 |navigator.doNotTrack = ‘1’||If the tracking has never been allowed and, as a result, Edge Pulse has never used the local storage, then an identifier code will be generated for each visit that the user makes on the site.|

 If it’s configured as “1”, but it has been tracked before, the previous identifier is deleted and a new one is generated.

 |navigator.doNotTrack ||When a value isn’t “1”, it means that Edge Pulse will track.
 Thus, the same identifier will be used for each visit of a user.|

 Edge Pulse collects information such as the Resolver used for DNS resolution, edge location tested, and the user’s anonymous network.
 They help you make decisions regarding user routing, understand your client’s needs and wants, improve user experience, and have more application transparency.

 The categories for collected data are:

 The execution starts after the user’s browser has loaded the page.
 The tag can be published manually or using tag management systems available on the market.